 How is fibromyalgia diagnosed?

-Fibromyalgia can be difficult to diagnose.
-There is no single test or examination that says the pain is caused by fibromyalgia.
+Fibromyalgia can be difficult to diagnose since there is no single test or examination for it.

-People suspected of having fibromyalgia may have blood tests and x-rays — part of the aim of this is to look for other possible causes of pain in the muscles and bones.
+People suspected of having fibromyalgia may have blood tests and x-rays — to look for other possible causes of the muscle and bone pain.
+A doctor may diagnose fibromyalgia if the pain and tiredness fits the pattern of fibromyalgia, and doesn’t fit the pattern of any other conditions.

 How is fibromyalgia treated?